 - Teacher interview both before and after the lesson observation

-- Observation of a PoP lesson
+- Observation of a lesson featuring writing

 - Informal interviews with children

 - Interview with SLT

-The schools will be sampled based on a range of characteristics such as location, Ofsted rating and engagement.
-Where possible we will interview the Illustrator or delivery staff related to the school.
-We will use documentary analysis of the resources at the heart of an intervention.
+The schools will be sampled based on a range of characteristics such as location; Ofsted rating and engagement.
+Where possible we will interview the delivery staff related to the trial.
 Case study is a powerful research strategy to use within sequential explanatory mixed method designs and adds completeness to the exploration of complex issues in situ (Yin, 2013).